F.O.I. back on the WEB!

 hoping to keep their personal information private.

-And the head of
+And the head

 Connecticut's right-to-know agency warned Thursday that another